biojppm/c4conf/README.md

 baz: definitely
 ```

-Notice above that tilde `~` (which in YAML is understood as the null value) is escaped with quotes when it is part of an argument.
+Notice above that tilde `~` (which in YAML is understood as the null value) is escaped with surrounding quotes when it is part of an argument.
 This is needed to prevent the shell from replacing `~` with the user's home dir before the executable is called.

 # License